 The cost is not scarcity.
 It is the discount Brazil loses when it stops buying Russian barrels.

 The trade is not run by the oil majors.
-Compliance rules keep the largest players away from Russian barrels, and the same regulator found that five independent importers accounted for 59 percent of the volume brought in between 2022 and 2024.
+Compliance rules keep the largest players away from Russian barrels, and the same regulator found that five independent importers brought in 59 percent of the volume between 2022 and 2024.

 The global backdrop makes that premium worse.
 Middle East disruption had already tightened refined-fuel supply, and the announcement pushed European diesel refining margins to their highest level in more than a decade.

 History suggests the shock is sharp and short.
-When Moscow banned diesel exports in September 2023, Brazilian imports dropped from 779,000 cubic metres to 512,000 the following month, a fall of about a third, before Russian volumes climbed back to dominate again.
+When Moscow banned diesel exports in September 2023, Brazilian imports dropped from 779,000 cubic metres to 512,000 the following month.
+That was a fall of about a third, before Russian volumes climbed back to dominate again.

 The risk is extension, not the ban itself.
 Congress has just given the government another sixty days to decide the fate of a fuel subsidy measure, and Brasília began unwinding those supports in early July.

 For a foreign investor the read is narrow and specific.
-Watch whether Moscow rolls the ban past the end of July, because a longer closure would push Brazilian freight costs, farm margins and consumer inflation in the same unhelpful direction at once.
+Watch whether Moscow rolls the ban past the end of July.
+A longer closure would push Brazilian freight costs, farm margins and consumer inflation in the same unhelpful direction at once.

 How long does the Russia diesel export ban last?